Polyendocrine metabolic ovarian syndrome: Hirsutism and acne

 Management of hirsutism involves lowering androgen levels and removing existing hair, for example, by laser treatment or shaving.
 A standard contraceptive pill is frequently effective in reducing hirsutism and acne.
 Progestogens such as norgestrel and levonorgestrel should be avoided due to their androgenic effects.
 Metformin combined with an oral contraceptive may be more effective than the oral contraceptive on its own.
 Although oral contraceptives have shown significant efficacy in clinical trials (60–100% of individuals for treatment of hirsutism), severe acne or hirsutism might require additional treatment.

-Other medications with anti-androgen effects include flutamide, and spironolactone, which can improve hirsutism.
+Other medications with antiandrogen effects include flutamide and spironolactone, which can improve hirsutism.
 Antiandrogens are sometimes used, such as finasteride, but they are contraindicated in pregnancy.
 Finasteride inhibits the conversion of testosterone to its stronger form dihydrotestosterone.

 Mental health

-Women with PCOS are far more likely to have depression than women without PCOS.
+Women with PMOS are far more likely to have depression than women without PMOS.
 Symptoms of depression might be heightened by certain symptoms of the condition, such as hirsutism or obesity, that can lead to low self-esteem or poor body image.
-Screening for depression and anxiety disorders is recommended using validated questionnaires, for instance at diagnosis as well as afterwards, based on clinical judgement.
+Screening for depression and anxiety disorders is recommended using validated questionnaires, for instance, at diagnosis as well as afterwards, based on clinical judgement.
 For eating disorders and body image distress, screening is only recommended when clinically indicated.
 For sexually active women who give permission to discuss it, psychosexual dysfunction can be assessed too.

-Treatment of PCOS shows no to moderate effect on depression or anxiety, and standard therapies (such a psychotherapy and anti-depressants) are recommended instead.
+Treatment of PMOS shows no to moderate effect on depression or anxiety, and standard therapies (such a psychotherapy and antidepressants) are recommended instead.
 Cognitive behaviour therapy can be used for girls and women with low self-esteem, poor body image, disordered eating or psychosexual dysfunction.

 Screening for cardiometabolic issues

 Given the higher risk of cardiometabolic conditions, monitoring is recommended.
-This includes testing of glucose tolerance, using a two-hour oral glucose tolerance test (GTT) in all women with PCOS.
+This includes testing of glucose tolerance, using a two-hour oral glucose tolerance test (GTT) in all women with PMOS.
 After initial testing at diagnosis, follow-up assessments are advised every one to three years, depending on the presence of diabetes risk factors.
 Screening for cardiovascular risk factors includes lipid profile tests and yearly blood pressure measurements.